AatuTHu/TaaviOS/readme.md

 ### Does it have anything special?

-#### 1. Microlithic Kernel & The Blankie Protocol
+### The Microlithic Kernel

-A kernel architecture designed by me.
-Well, others have done it for sure, but the gist is that the kernel has tasks similar to userspace, but they share a single page directory.
-You might now wonder what stops a bug in one task from corrupting another.
-The answer is **trying** a strict software-level isolation.
-Each kernel task operates as its own police state.
-Before doing anything critical, the task actively checks and validates its own allocated memory boundaries.

-The idea of this kernel type came from backend and frontend web framework paradigms.
-I wanted the kernel to be an asynchronous servant of the user.

-Since all kernel tasks share the same memory space, the usertasks can contact them without unnecessary context switches.

-Some would say that this is just an abstraction layer over the drivers and whatnot.
-To that I say: that it is.
-I have made **complicated simplicity**.

-#### What does a kernel task do?

-A task like *fs_task* (short for filesystem_task) takes in requests from userspace applications.
-When a request is made, the task wakes up from sleep state and places itself as high priority.
-These requests are basically CRUD operations for the filesystem.
-It does as requested and returns the result to the caller.
-After that, the caller can continue its life — but here is the catch: *fs_task* continues to do other services for the filesystem.
-After requests are done the task can do background work like:

-**these are a work in progress still**

-- Opening the connection for the filesystem.
-Warming it up for usage.
-- Keeping a virtual */sys_info* file updated.
-- Delayed disk writes: When an app saves data, *fs_task* doesn't write to disk immediately.
-It dumps the data into RAM first so the app can continue instantly, and handles the actual slow disk write later as a background service.
-- Cleaning up and compacting directory caches.

-Other tasks planned for this model: a GUI task and a network task.
-To keep the code clean and avoid locking hell, kernel tasks never talk to each other horizontally.
-The userspace app acts as the conductor, making vertical requests to each task independently.
+Carrots uses a kernel architecture I designed called the **Microlithic Kernel**. a Monolithic foundation organised around microkernel-inspired, domain-owning tasks.

+Everything lives in kernel space and shares a single page directory, as in a monolithic kernel.
+But rather than one large undifferentiated body of code, the kernel is divided into autonomous tasks each one the sole owner of a specific domain.
+A filesystem task owns all filesystem state.
+A future network task would own all network state.
+No kernel task reaches into another's domain.
+Userspace acts as the conductor, making vertical requests to each task independently.
+Kernel tasks never talk to each other horizontally.

+The design was inspired by asynchronous backend service models.
+A kernel task is essentially a long-running background service: it sleeps when idle, wakes on demand, does its work, and goes back to sleep.
+The goal was a kernel that feels like an asynchronous servant of userspace rather than a synchronous gatekeeper.

+Since all kernel tasks share the same address space, userspace requests can be dropped directly into task queues during a syscall no expensive context switches, no message-passing overhead.
+Each task enforces its own memory boundaries in software, actively validating allocations before operating on them.
+This is not hardware-enforced isolation it is a deliberate tradeoff: less overhead, higher trust requirements per task.

+I call it Microlithic monolithic in structure, microkernel-inspired in organisation.

-#### The Blankie Protocol
+### The Blankie Protocol

-After all requests are served and background services are complete, each kernel task performs what I call the **Blankie Protocol**.
-The task resets its own execution context back to its entry point with a clean stack, marks itself as sleeping, and halts.
-The scheduler ignores sleeping tasks entirely.
-When new work arrives and the task is woken, it resumes fresh — as if it just started — with no leftover state or stack corruption from the previous run cycle.
+After all requests are handled and any background services are complete, each kernel task performs the **Blankie Protocol**.

+The task resets its own execution context back to its entry point with a clean stack, marks itself as *sleeping*, and halts.
+The scheduler ignores sleeping tasks entirely not blocked waiting for something, but intentionally dormant with nothing left to do.
+When new work arrives and the task is woken, it resumes fresh with no leftover stack state from the previous run cycle.

-This is an important distinction from blocked.
-Blocked means waiting for something.
-Sleeping means done and intentionally dormant.
+This eliminates an entire class of hard-to-reproduce bugs: stale stack frames, stale local state, and unbounded stack growth across many request cycles all become impossible by design.

 The protocol is registered at task init time via `blankie_register` and activated via `blankie_activate`.
 Any kernel task gets it for free.

-#### Design Decisions & Tradeoffs

-- No IPC overhead: Kernel tasks share address space.
-Messages are dropped into task queues instantly during system calls without unnecessary context switches.
-- Isolation without virtualization: Software-level validation inside the tasks, instead of relying solely on expensive hardware page table swaps for internal jobs.
+### Tradeoffs

+1. Shared kernel address space -> No IPC serialisation or context-switch overhead for kernel requests
+2. Software-level task isolation -> Lower hardware cost; relies on disciplined boundary checking per task
+3. No horizontal task communication -> Eliminates locking complexity; userspace coordinates instead
-- No privilege separation inside Ring 0: A severe bug in a kernel task can corrupt other kernel memory if the software-level borders fail.
-While memory corruption is a risk in any kernel, the shared address space makes it a higher likelihood here.
-It is an accepted tradeoff.
+4. No privilege separation inside Ring 0 -> A severe task bug can corrupt other kernel memory. accepted risk

-I call it a **Microlithic kernel**.
-Monolithic in that everything important lives in kernel space.
-Microkernel-inspired in that those important things are organized into independent, domain-owning tasks.

 #### 2. Scheduler

+The scheduler is a preemptive, priority-aware round-robin design driven by the PIT at 1000Hz.
-The scheduler is a round-robin, priority-aware design.
-It only considers tasks that are ready to run — dead, blocked, and sleeping tasks are simply skipped.
-Task cleanup is intentionally separated from scheduling, keeping the context switch logic focused and predictable.
+At each tick, the scheduler considers only tasks that are genuinely ready to run.
+Dead tasks, blocked tasks, and sleeping tasks are skipped entirely so they do not consume scheduling time.
+The ready queue is the only thing that matters at switch time.

+Priority levels exist but do not override fairness within a level.
+A higher-priority task gets preference when it is ready, but tasks at the same priority rotate equally.
+This keeps the design predictable: nothing starves, and the behaviour under load is easy to reason about.

+Task cleanup is deliberately separated from the scheduler.
+A dead task is not destroyed at the moment it exits.
+It is marked dead and left for a dedicated reaper task to collect.
+This keeps the context switch path short and free of allocation or deallocation work.
+A context switch does one thing: pick the next ready task and switch to it.

+The distinction between blocked and sleeping is intentional and meaningful.
+A blocked task is waiting for something external like a keyboard input, a filesystem response, an event.
+A sleeping task, by contrast, is a kernel task that has finished all its current work and gone dormant via the Blankie Protocol.
+Both are invisible to the scheduler, but for different reasons.
+Blocked tasks are woken by external events.
+Sleeping tasks are woken by new work arriving in their queue.

+Kernel clerk tasks interact with the scheduler through a separate check that runs alongside the normal scheduling pass.
+If a clerk has pending work, it is activated before the next userspace task runs.
+This ensures filesystem requests, and eventually network or GUI work, are serviced promptly without giving kernel tasks unconditional scheduling priority over userspace.

 #### 3. The "Learn as You Go" Engineer

-I have an engineering degree in Information and Communications Technology, but my background is making web and mobile apps using JS and React.
-Before this project I had no real prior experience in low-level C or NASM, and nothing to do with OS development.
+My background is in web and mobile development.
+JavaScript, React, React-native.
+I have an engineering degree in Information and Communications Technology, but nothing in my education (only had a one course in C :D) or day job pointed toward operating systems, low-level C, or NASM assembly.
+I started this project knowing none of it.

-I learn by reading other people's work, books, the OSDev wiki, YouTube videos, and using AI to explain abstract concepts and bounce ideas around.
+The learning process has been books, the OSDev wiki, other people's source code, YouTube, and using AI as a sounding board for concepts that wouldn't click from text alone.
+Every part of this kernel was written after educating myself on the topic, writing it, failing and then writing it again.
+So not just copying a working black box implementation.

-I have mostly enjoyed designing the scheduler and the microlithic kernel model.
+The parts I have enjoyed most are the ones that required the most original thinking: the scheduler and the Microlithic Kernel model.
+Getting preemptive multitasking or the asynchronous open request working for the first time was a particular milestone.

 ### Current Status

 - Arch: 32-bit Protected Mode, higher-half kernel, paging enabled
-- Working memory management: PMM, VMM, kmalloc
+- Memory management: PMM with bitmap allocation, VMM, kmalloc/kfree with block splitting and merging
-- Preemptive multitasking with task-isolated address spaces
+- Preemptive round-robin scheduler at 1000Hz with task-isolated address spaces
-- Microlithic kernel with working fs_task and blankie protocol
+- Microlithic kernel with fs_task, full request queue, fd table, and Blankie Protocol
-- FAT32 read/write driver
+- FAT32 read/write driver with path resolver and subdirectory traversal
+- `sys_open`, `sys_read`, `sys_write` syscall interface via `int 0x80`
-- Userspace with shell
+- ELF loader, init process, interactive shell
 - Small C userspace library

 *Author: A.H ~ 2026*